West Virginia Car Seat Laws 2024: Protect Your Child Now!

 To ensure compliance with the child passenger safety law, the West Virginia Division of Motor Vehicles (DMV) conducts inspections.
 During these inspections, DMV personnel will check to make sure that your child is properly secured in a car seat or booster seat.

-If your vehicle fails the inspection, you’ll be given a warning and have 72 hours to correct the issue.
-If you don’t correct the issue within 72 hours, you may be fined.
 It is important to note that compliance with child restraint laws is necessary for passing the inspection.
 Ensure that your vehicle is equipped with a child passenger safety device system that meets the standards of the child passenger safety program.

 Taxi Car Seat Law